 Pro Tip: Make sure the vehicle identification number (VIN) from the RV matches the paperwork.
 Otherwise, you're being tricked into thinking the service record is clear of any issues.

 One of the quirkiest ways to check if the engine is in good condition or not is to look under the hood at the oil.
 Many dealers and sellers may be aghast to have to do this for you, but again, a reliable one will have no hesitation.
 If oil from the RV smells like it's been burnt, the engine integrity should be questioned.

 Look for any signs of rust on the inside or outside of the RV.
 Rust will occur on any RV, no matter where in the country it's located.
 You're looking for any signs of rust on the frame of the RV.
 Repairing a frame after rust damage is costly and not worth the time even for the price a used RV might be.

-When you buy used, including RVs, you're taking a risk that down the line you'll invest a significant amount of money should something go wrong.
+When buying a used travel trailer or RV, you're taking a risk that down the line you'll invest a significant amount of money should something go wrong.
 If you buy from an individual and not a dealer, you'll often find you're buying a used RV as is.
 As is means you accept all liability for something going wrong the second ownership changes hands.
 If you bought a lemon, you're stuck with a lemon.

 Being stuck with an RV that doesn't work or requires more repairs than you anticipated doesn't save you any money and can leave an impression on how fun and exciting you thought RVing was going to be for you and your family.